maxvfischer/DIY-arcade/README.md

 ![light box 17](./images/build/light_box_17.jpg)

-### Arcade buttons and joystick
+### Arcade buttons and joysticks

-Before I started this project, I bought two sets of arcade buttons from Aliexpress.
+Before I started this project, I bought two sets of arcade buttons and joysticks from Aliexpress.
 This type of button set is very convenient to use, even without any knowledge of electronic circuit boards.
-I don't know if this exact set is still available, but I've seen multiple vendors selling the same type of arcade button sets with the USB-board.
+I don't know if this exact set is still available, but I've seen multiple vendors selling similar types of arcade button sets.

 Using this type of set makes hooking up the buttons very simple.
 You attach each button and the joystick to the circuit board that is included in the set.
 Then you connect the USB-cord to the circuit board and to the computer.